sportsdataverse/oddsapiR/cran-comments.md

 ## Release summary

-This is an initial release.
+This is an initial release with corrections based on CRAN feedback.

 ## R CMD check results